dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-01-14-bitcoin-is-time.md

 coordi­na­tion.
 He found a way to imple­ment a decen­tralised
-timestamping scheme that (a) doesn't require a time-stamping company or server, (b) doesn't require a newspaper or any other physical medium as proof, and © can keep the *ticks* more-or-less constant, even when operating in an environ­ment of ever-faster CPU clock times.
+timestamping scheme that (a) doesn't require a time-stamping company or server, (b) doesn't require a newspaper or any other physical medium as proof, and (c) can keep the *ticks* more-or-less constant, even when operating in an environ­ment of ever-faster CPU clock times.

 Timekeeping requires *causality*, *unpre­dictability*, and